The affordable Schwinn A40 elliptical trainer is the company’s first ever “value priced” trainer. It offers a lot of features for a $399 model.

 The Schwinn A40 elliptical trainer uses a quiet ECB (Eddy Current Brake) electromagnetic system for resistance and a perimeter-weighted flywheel for smooth performance.
 It has articulating footplates for added pedaling comfort, and oversized stabilizers for a solid workout platform.
 The levelers help keep the trainer from rocking but equipment pros advise that users over 170 pounds should not use this lightweight machine.

-Now back to the positives of the Schwinn A40: this compact footprint model offers several features not found on any other elliptical trainer in this price, namely the electromagnetic resistance system, articulating foot pedals, a decent 17" stride length, pulse heart rate readouts, a 2-speed cooling fan, and seven pre-set programs.
+Now back to the positives of the Schwinn A40: this compact footprint model offers several features not found on any other elliptical trainer in this price, namely the electromagnetic resistance system, articulating foot pedals, a decent 17.5" stride length, pulse heart rate readouts and six pre-set programs.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.